 This bill amends K.S.A.
 2024 Supp.
 39-709 to allow individuals with felony drug convictions to receive assistance through the Supplemental Nutrition Assistance Program (SNAP) by removing the disqualification for food assistance for those convicted of felony offenses related to controlled substances occurring on or after July 1, 2015.
-The new language specifies that a person shall not be denied food assistance solely due to a drug-related felony conviction, thereby expanding eligibility for those previously barred from receiving such benefits.
-Additionally, individuals can regain eligibility by enrolling in and participating in an approved drug treatment program and passing drug tests, promoting a more inclusive approach to assistance for those with past convictions.
+The new language specifies that a person shall not be denied food assistance solely due to a drug-related felony conviction, thereby expanding eligibility.
+Additionally, individuals with felony drug convictions can regain eligibility by participating in an approved drug treatment program, passing drug tests, and agreeing to further testing if requested, although these provisions do not apply to those with multiple felony convictions.

 Statutes affected: As introduced: 39-709, 21-5701